s-will/Infrared/README.md

 ## Disclaimer and license

 Infrared is free software.
 It was part of project [RNARedPrint](https://github.com/yannponty/RNARedPrint), then separated as a stand alone project.
-Note that the system is in active development and is likely to still undergo significant changes.
+Note that the system is in active development and is likely to still undergo changes.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU